-- A. Psychological Diagnostic Evaluation includes:
+- A. An Autism Evaluation includes:

 - i.
 Norm-referenced psychological tests; and

 - ii.
 Informal tests and surveys; and

 - iii.
 Interview information; and

 - iv.
 School and medical records; and

 - v.
 Medical evaluation; and

 - vi.
 Observational data; and

 - vii.
 Diagnoses; and

 - viii.
 Treatment Recommendations

-- 3. Based on the presented findings, IEHP uses the above-mentioned criteria when determining if a Member requires a Comprehensive Diagnostic Evaluation (CDE) as opposed to a Psychological Diagnostic Evaluation (PDE).
+- 5. Based on the presented findings, IEHP uses the above-mentioned criteria when determining if a Member requires an assessment at a Center of Excellence as opposed to an Autism Evaluation.
 Consideration will be taken to ensure time and distance requirements are met if one assessment and not the other is offered closer to the Member's home.
 It is important to note, regardless of which level of diagnostic service is authorized, the Member will receive approval for a diagnostic assessment once medical necessity is established.

-- 4. After a Comprehensive Diagnostic Evaluation (CDE) or Psychological Diagnostic Evaluation (PDE) is completed, repeat CDEs or PDEs may be authorized when medical necessity is established.
+- 4. After an assessment is completed, repeat assessments may be authorized when medical necessity is established.